-Towards the end of my 2013 “round the world by train” trip I found myself in Moscow.
+Towards the premature end of my 2013 “round the world by train” trip, I found myself in Moscow.
 I was already aware then that something “wasn’t quite right”, and that I should return to Scotland for medical tests.
-But I was booked on the Trans-Siberian Express that night, and it was a lifelong dream of mine to travel on it.
+But I was booked on the Trans-Siberian Express later that night, and it was a lifelong dream of mine to travel on it.

-So, common sense went out of the window for a day, and I continued as planned.
+And I was now so close.
+So, common sense went out of the window for a few more days, and I continued the journey as planned.

 I had arrived in Moscow at 5am though, on the overnight train from Kiev (Ukraine).
 And the Trans-Siberian Express didn’t leave until 11pm that night.

 So I had almost 18 hours to kill.

 Had I been feeling a bit more active, then I would have done the obvious thing.
 Spent the day sightseeing in Moscow (even though it would be the briefest of “whistle-stop” tours).
 But my legs left me in no doubt that traipsing around Moscow all day was a stupid idea.
 So I looked for a cafe with a “free wifi” sign, and planned to spend the day on the internet instead (I had loads of photographs to upload, and stories to write, anyway).